russellcxl/sorting-visualiser/README.md

 ### To-do:
 - bubble sort
+- shell sort

 ### Tips for creating the visualisation:
 - Never start with the entire function; always start with the helper functions.
 Run it once on an isolated array and see if the function and DOM works as expected.
 - After that, start adding in the colours and async/await
+- At first, I coded the visuals by shifting HTML elements around.
+That, I found, gave lots of problems because sometimes you would have to clone the elements and they would get 'lost', and you would have a hard time selecting what you want.
+This is why I think it is far better to code the visuals by modifying the HTML elements' attributes.

 ### Understanding heap sort:
 - Of the sorts, heap was the hardest to understand and code.
 Thought I'd record here how I got about it.